azbix/skicom/webapp/README.md

 This makes it obvious you are using a global variable intentionally rather than because of a typo.

-Alternatively, you can force the linter to ignore any line by adding `// eslint-disable-line` after it.
+Alternatively, you can force the linter to ignore any line by adding `// tslint:disable-line` after it.

 ## Adding Bootstrap